wayofDao/wayofDao/README.md

 - 👋 Hi, I’m @wayofDao
-- 👀 I’m interested in development with javascript
+- 👀 I’m interested in creating things that are fun and useful
-- 🌱 I’m currently learning react-native
+- 🌱 I’m currently learning some game development with c#
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on javascript projects
 - 📫 How to reach me // TODO

 <!---